 My initial impression was correct.
 This wasn’t going to be the sort of thing I would ever develop a craving for.

 The dough is very comparable to pie crust.
 Flaky, dry, and somewhat flavourless.
-Although they are dipped into various flavour coatings to make them more palatable, (confectioner’s sugar, chocolate, coconut flakes, etc) sadly the coatings don’t make up for the center.
+The balls are typically dipped into various flavour coatings to make them more palatable, (confectioner’s sugar, chocolate, coconut flakes, etc).
+But sadly, the coatings don’t make up for the center.
 Mark took one bite, shuddered, handed it back to me and announced, “I’m done.”

 I carted the two remaining schneebälle around in a tupperware container for the remainder of our vacation.
-I finally ate the chocolate-dipped ball one morning in Prague because I was hungry, and the vanilla schneeball made it all the way back home to Edmonton.
+I finally ate the chocolate-dipped ball one morning in Prague because I was hungry.
+But the vanilla schneeball made the journey all the way back home to Edmonton.
 Unfortunately, it was only then that I finally decided that neither one of us was keen on finishing it.
 I sliced one open to show the intricate folding of the dough inside:

 The recipe for schneebälle has been around for at least 300 years.
-At one time they were only made for special occasions like weddings.
-I suppose that 300 years ago they would have been considered special.
+At one time people only made them for special occasions, like weddings.
+I suppose that 300 years ago people would have considered these folded dough-balls special.
 But now there are so many options for pastries and sweets that I would have to recommend avoiding these and ordering just about anything else.
 But if you are curious, just order one to start.
 A very small one.
 And let me know what you think!